acederberg/pydantic-settings-yaml/README.rst

 Examples
 ===============================================================================

-Please read `pydantics documentation about additional sources<https://docs.pydantic.dev/latest/usage/pydantic_settings/>`.
+It might be worth reading pydantics documentation about additional sources: https://docs.pydantic.dev/latest/usage/pydantic_settings/

 There are two classes worth knowing about:

-- ``CreateYamlSettings`` -- The pydantic ``PydanticBaseSettingsSource`` that will analyze your class for the
+- ``CreateYamlSettings`` -- The pydantic ``PydanticBaseSettingsSource`` that will analyze your class for the following class variables:

   1. Files to be used -- under ``__env_yaml_settings_files__``.
   2. The reload settings -- under ``__env_yaml_settings_reload__``.